w7sst/MorseRunner/.github/CONTRIBUTING.md

 As contributors, we should adopt reasonable open source development processes and conventions.
 As a starting point, we can draw from www.opensource.guide.
 These guidelines are recommendations, not rules.
-Please use your own judgement.
+Please use your own judgment.

 - [ ] TODO - identify other sources/examples of community development guidelines
 and best practices for open source projects.